michaelbhavi994/Coding-Journey-/README.md

 * Sum of First N Natural Numbers
   Program that calculates the sum of the first N natural numbers using a loop and includes input validation to handle negative numbers.

+## 📅 Day 05

+* Multiplication Table Generator
+  Program that prints the multiplication table of a number using a for loop.

+* Factorial of a Number
+  Program that calculates the factorial of a number using a loop with validation for negative input.

 ---